renan-peres/mfin-portfolio-management/README.md

 # Investment Portfolio Construction

 ## Overview
-This repository contains portfolio models designed for optimal asset allocation based on a client's risk tolerance and the overall market conditions.
-It provides tools to optimize investment strategies, analyze risk, and visualize performance.
+This repository contains portfolio construction models designed for optimal asset allocation based on a client's risk tolerance, assets' fundamental screening and risk-adjusted returns, maximum Sharpe ratio for the portfolio, and the overall market conditions.

 ## Features
 - Equity Portfolio Construction using fundamental screening + modern portfolio theory